Use of fruit netting – harvest without harm

-Generally, ‘household’ fruit-trees, vegetable gardens, or other fruiting plants would be:
+Generally, ‘household’ fruit-trees, vegetable gardens, or other fruiting plants are those grown:

-- grown at residential premises in an urban or suburban area or
+- at residential premises in an urban or suburban area, or

-- if grown at residential premises in a semi-rural or rural area, grown primarily for personal use (even if some excess produce is shared or sold).
+- at residential premises in a semi-rural or rural area, primarily for personal use (even if some excess produce is shared or sold).

 ‘Household’ fruit-trees, vegetable gardens, or other fruiting plants would not generally include those grown: